-- Improving the condition of interchanges at Interstate 10, including landscaping and gateway enhancements - Establishing a new vanpool program for residents commuting to major employment areas, such as Ironwood and Chuckawalla Valley prisons, Coachella Valley, and Arizona - Providing reduced- or free-fare public transit to increase access to education, healthcare, employment, and services - Replacing and expanding the bus fleet to improve air quality with low- and zeroemission vehicles - Upgrading transit operating and maintenance facilities to maintain transit vehicles and infrastructure in good condition - Increasing frequency and expanding public transit options for education, healthcare, employment, and services in underserved neighborhoods
+- Improving the condition of interchanges at Interstate 10, including landscaping and gateway enhancements - Establishing a new vanpool program for residents commuting to major employment areas, such as Ironwood and Chuckawalla Valley prisons, Coachella Valley, and Arizona - Providing reduced or free-fare public transit to increase access to education, healthcare, employment, and services - Replacing and expanding the bus fleet to improve air quality with low- and zeroemission vehicles - Upgrading transit operating and maintenance facilities to maintain transit vehicles and infrastructure in good condition - Increasing frequency and expanding public transit options for education, healthcare, employment, and services in underserved neighborhoods

-Transportation investments through the Plan will also serve as a driver for economic development in the community.
-Improving the transportation network will leverage other public and private investments and encourage new businesses to invest.
+Investing in transportation infrastructure, like those identified in the Plan, can stimulate economic development in the community.
+Improving the transportation network will leverage other public and private investments and encourage new economic investments.